andonutts/code-foo-8/README.md

 The primary data-storing table in the design is the `content` table.
 This table holds data pertaining to each item in the RSS feed, including the title, description, publication date, URL, and GUID.
 The `content` table also contains foreign keys referencing the `categories`, `networks`, and `states` tables.
 These tables exist primarily to enable future expansion/changes and also reduce data redundancy.
 For example, if IGN were to change its name to, say, JGN, we would only have to update the 'IGN' record in the `networks` table, instead of every single record in the `content` table.

 The next tables I'd like to discuss are the `tags` and `thumbnails` tables.
 The contents of these tables are fairly self-explanatory, but since a single `content` record can potentially have multiple tags and thumbnails, their relationship to the `content` table is a bit more sophisticated.
 To solve this problem, we introduce the intermediate tables `content_tag` and `content_thumbnail`, which define a many-to-many relationship between the participating tables.
+Doing this allows each `content` record to have multiple tags/thumbnails.
+Likewise, each tag/thumbnail can then be associated with multiple `content` records.

 Finally, we're left with the `img_sizes` table, which simply serves the same purpose as the `categories`, `networks`, and `states` tables in relation to the `content` table.
-However, `img_sizes` is referenced by the `thumbnails` table instead.
+However, `img_sizes` is instead referenced by the `thumbnails` table.

 One last note on data validation: most of the table columns in the database are constrained by `UNIQUE` and `NOT NULL` keywords.
 This helps to preserve the integrity of the data, preventing duplicate/empty entries.
-It also greatly simplifies the process of coding the data-loading scripts, allowing them to be agnostic about the actual contents of the database.
-You can check the Appendix below to see which constraints have been applied to each field.
+It also greatly simplifies the process of coding the data-loading scripts, allowing them to be agnostic toward the actual contents of the database.
+You can check the appendix below to see which constraints have been applied to each field.

 ### Appendix